AdobeDocs/experience-manager-screens.en/help/user-guide/direct-placement-workflow-configuration.md

 >[!NOTE]
 >
->To learn how to use bulk offline update, refer to [Content Update As a Service](/help/user-guide/content-update-as-a-service.md).
+>To learn how to use bulk offline update, see [Content Update As a Service](/help/user-guide/content-update-as-a-service.md).

 ## Configuring Direct Placement Workflow {#configuring-workflow}